 Hillwalking is a great way to exercise.
 It is aerobic and develops strength and stamina as well as all-round fitness.
 Even if you consider yourself unfit you may be surprised how far you can walk in a day.
 And unlike some other forms of exercise, it has a purpose: you are going somewhere!

 Walks with the club are organised by experienced members and you do not need any previous experience of walking to come on a trip.
 Many of our members climb their first hill with us!
 Experienced walkers, both from within Britain and overseas, will fit in easily and there are walks to stretch even the fittest and most confident mountaineer.
 Indeed, if you have already done quite a bit of walking (for example the Duke of Edinburgh award) then we encourage you to organise walks.
 This is really rewarding, helps you develop your leadership skills and enables you to choose the route!
-For those not so confident, you can “second” a walk – a great stepping-stone to becoming an organiser.
+For those not so confident, we offer much in club training, and once you have the required skills you can “second” a walk to hone your skills.
 You can also develop your skills through professionally run training courses in navigation, winter skills, and on the Summer Mountain Leader training and assessment programme for walk organisers.

 The highest mountain in Scotland is Ben Nevis, with a summit of 4409ft (1344m).
 Most walks with the club will climb Munros; Scottish mountains with summits over 3000ft (914m).
 This is a significant amount of ascent and even the fittest will feel it!
 The weather is not always bad but is always changeable.
 You have to be prepared and equipped for strong winds, heavy rain, sleet and snow at any time of year.
 But don’t let that put you off, we frequently have very pleasant weather and the more you come out walking the better your chance of an amazing view!